 Kara Morrison: Updated version of Cherokee Tales

-Nancy Riggs: Sole Writer for Cat and Mouse Tales, Jonah: The Prophet Who Ran Away, and Piccadilly Holiday.
+Nancy Riggs: Sole Writer for A Shore Thing, Cat and Mouse Tales, Jonah: The Prophet Who Ran Away, and Piccadilly Holiday.
 Co-writer for Joseph and the Coat of Many Colors and Splish, Splash: Water Stories.

 Pamela Shook: Co-writer for Butterfly Ballad.